-German is my native language, and having successfully completed my MA in Interpreting and Translation in English, Spanish and Russian, I moved to University of Cambridge Certificate of Proficiency in English, followed by a PGCE MFL Secondary in German and Spanish.
+German is my native language and, having successfully completed my MA in Interpreting and Translation in English, Spanish and Russian, I moved to University of Cambridge Certificate of Proficiency in English, followed by a PGCE MFL Secondary in German and Spanish (University of Nottingham).
 I remained in England and my career as a language teacher began.

 I have worked at Silverdale School since 2002 and became Head of German in 2004 progressing to become Head of Languages in 2007.
-I am looking forward to the exciting developments that will take place in my role as the Course Leader for the National Modern Languages SCITT.
+I am enjoying making a contribution to teacher supply as the Director for the National Modern Languages SCITT.

 As NQT Statutory Induction Manager, I offer support and guidance to Headteachers, NQT Induction Tutors and NQTs around Statutory Induction.
 I have an in-depth knowledge and understanding of the Statutory Guidance.
 As part of my role, I process and maintain NQT records and documents, offer advice and guidance, plan and organise professional learning, briefings for Headteachers, Induction Tutors and NQTs as well reporting to the Department for Education on a regular basis.